vestrel00/contacts-android/DEV_NOTES.md

 #### Groups; Deletion

-Deleting a group simply sets the "deleted" column of the row to true.
-It's up to a sync adapter to actually perform the group deletion.
-The RawContacts table shares the same mechanism as the Groups table.
-Both have columns defined in `SyncColumns`.
-However, unlike the RawContacts syncing where deletion is immediate (even without internet connection), group deletion is unpredictable.
+Prior to Android API version TODO, group deletion is unpredictable.
 Groups that are marked for deletion remain in the DB and is still shown in the native Contacts app.
 Sometimes they do get deleted at some point but the trigger for the actual deletion eludes me.

-The native Contacts app does not support group deletion or updates perhaps because groups syncing isn't implemented or at least not to the same extent as contacts syncing.
-Therefore, this library will also not support group deletion.
+The native Contacts app (prior to API version TODO) does NOT support group deletion or updates perhaps because groups syncing isn't implemented or at least not to the same extent as contacts syncing.
+Therefore, this library will also not support group deletion for API versions lower than TODO.

 #### Groups; UI